FSReed/FSReed_CS61C_Fall_2020/Notes/Week3.md

 #### Representation of Denorms

-***Notice***: We haven't defined what exponent all zeros, while significand is nonzero would represent.
+***Notice***: We haven't defined what exponent all zeros while significand is nonzero would represent.
 Here comes the problem:
 ***Problem***: There's a gap around representation of 0.
 The smallest number which is bigger than 0 should be: significand all zeros, and exponent equals 1 **(Read the Notice above)**.
 This evaluates to $2^{-126}$, and the **second smallest number** should be: significand and exponent both equals to 1, and this evaluates to $2^{-126} + 2^{-149}$, the gap is totally different. **What causes this problem?
 The leading 1!** So we need the representation of the numbers with the leading 0, which are not normalized numbers mentioned before.
 Now we can define the DEnormalized number: no leading 1, implicit exponent = -126.
 Now the smallest representable pos num is: $2^{-149}$.